 Importance of Organic Food for Children - Study released

 I have always passionately believed in the importance of eating organic food.
 Children have smaller and less mature livers than us and so chemicals have a greater impact on them.
 I have long been advising parents to remove pesticides from their children's diets but having solid research to emphasise this is great.
 Please be aware that the link between pesticides and behavioural disorders is now compelling!
+For the most commonly detected pesticide chemical, dimethylthiophosphate, children with levels higher than the median of detectable concentrations had double the odds of ADHD compared with those with non-detectable levels."

 Attention Deficit Hyperactivity Disorder (ADHD) "... is one of the most common childhood disorders and can continue through adolescence and adulthood.
 Symptoms include difficulty staying focused and paying attention, difficulty controlling behavior, and hyperactivity (over-activity)," says the National Institute of Mental Health.
 The Center for Disease Control said 3% to 7% of school-aged children in the United States had ADHD in 2003, with 2.5 million children medicated for the condition.